CS467-OPM-Site/OPM/backend/README.md

 > {
 >     "column": {
 >           "columnID": 1,
->           "columnName": "column to add to"
+>           "columnTitle": "column to add to"
 >      },       # Optional, defaults to first column if not included
 >     "title": "Task 1",
 >     "description": "This is another task!" or null,